 This policy raises a fundamental question: can a technology platform really reconcile ethics and total transparency?

-Why has X adopted this new rule?
+Why did X adopt this new rule?

 A complex administrative process